I value helpfulness over intelligence

 The people I trust most are rarely the fastest to dismiss.
 They are the people who make the room smarter.
 They ask good questions.
 They give context.
 They can be blunt without being cruel.
 They know how to say, “I do not know enough yet, help me understand…”

-They are not endlessly positive.
-They are hard to impress.
-They are direct and their criticism is always pointed toward making the work better.
-They take care not to humiliate the person doing the work.
+They remain endlessly positive, hard to impress, direct and their criticism is pointed toward improving the work.
+They take care to not humiliate the person doing the work.

 That distinction matters to me.

-I mean the habit of leaving things better than you found them.
+By helpfulness, I don’t mean politeness or niceness, which are more avoidant traits (trust me, I know).
+By helpfulness, I mean the habit of leaving things a little better than you found them.

-It may mean asking questions that help with shared understand of the context.
+In group settings, it might mean asking questions that help with shared understanding of the context.

 That is who I want around me.
 This is who I aim to be.

-I observe most interactions with this lens now, especially the small moments.
+I observe most interactions with this lens now.

 Making admissions costly, causing people to posture, harden, pretend - those are places I want to avoid.
-That’s a place that will reward contempt as it’s safer than uncertainty.
+Rewarding contempt is a certain path to misery.